AshrafMah/RAG-Chatbot/swift/README.md

 # 🔧 Swift - Backend 🔧

 Welcome to the backend documentation for Swift, designed to guide you through setting up, managing dependencies, and running this project.

 ## 🗂️ Dataset

-We use Weaviate's documentation to power the Live demo.
+Currently, I only support pipelines for Weaviate's documentation to power the live demo.

 ## 📦 Setup & Requirements